simutool/.github/profile/README.md

 4. Increased data asset re-use by 200% due to developing a controlled vocabulary and semantic technologies to describe data assets to increase their lifetime beyond that of their uploader.

-In this document (and github organization) we present an overview of the problem and the soltuon we developed, as well as an archive of the software we built.

 ## The Problem

-The figure above depicts a partial view of some data sharing and exchange relationships between activities and groups in the project.
+The following figure depicts a partial view of some data sharing and exchange relationships between activities and groups in the project.
 The approach included the use of several kinds of simulations at different levels of granularity and using various methods such as electromagnetic field simulations, heat transfer simulations, oven simulations (etc.), along with other activities traditionally associated with production technology research lifecycle such as measurements, process control, material development and tooling, prototyping, etc.

 ![](profile/simutool-asynch-data-exchange.png)